(1) Check to make sure that the cork float inside the fuel reservoir is

 and fuel injection systems to work correctly by keeping crank case pressure from escaping and blowing oil

 and air back up the lines into the drip oiler.
-Using two cycle oil in your drip oiler will not carbon the
+Use 30 weight

 (16) If you run your engine exceptionally slow (200-300 rpm) you may get air blow